TarekJ03/SmartConnections/README.md

 # SmartConnections

 This project is an application for [this Gitcoin bounty](https://gitcoin.co/issue/cyberconnecthq/cyberconnect-arweave/1/100027167).
 The connections are stored on-chain using a [`Smartweave`](https://github.com/ArweaveTeam/SmartWeave) smart contract.
+The contract is live on the arweave with the ID `8zsrYKY_ZD9MJZcYjjpq4rajA2WGPAWrrq6IdfL4GnM`.

 ## Philosophy and approach